FUSE: A Flow-based Mapping Between Shapes: Introduction

 In the context of shape matching, our representation introduces a probabilistic perspective on embedding alignment, where semantically similar features are encouraged to align through a shared probability distribution.
 Combined with the guarantee of mapping points directly into the target embedding space, our framework produces high-coverage and accurate correspondences that are relevant for different applications.
 We evaluate the proposed approach through a comprehensive experimental study, comparing it against several shape matching baselines, ranging from well-established axiomatic methods to recent data-driven approaches; \repname shows high, if not the highest, accuracy on various benchmarks.
-Our contributions can be summarized as follows: \begin{itemize} \item We introduce \repname, the first neural representation for 3D shape maps that naturally enables ''zero-shot'' correspondence between shapes expressed in different modalities (e.g., meshes, point clouds, and SDFs); \item We quantitatively show that \repname achieves competitive or superior matching accuracy over state-of-the-art methods, particularly outperforming axiomatic approaches; \item We showcase the versatility of \repname employing it as a backbone for downstream applications, including shape parametrization and point cloud deformation. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We introduce \repname, the first flow-matching based representation for 3D shape maps that naturally enables correspondence between shapes expressed in different modalities (e.g., meshes, point clouds, and SDFs); \item We quantitatively show that \repname achieves competitive or superior matching accuracy over state-of-the-art methods, particularly in the context of landmark-based shape matching; \item We showcase the versatility of \repname, employing it as a backbone for other downstream applications, ranging from shape parametrization to point cloud deformation. \end{itemize}